The commercial fishing industry catches fish in the following ways:

 Some fisherman purposely kill or maim wildlife, including seals, otters, herons, cormorants, birds, and marine mammals, who they perceive to be a threat to their catch.
 They may shoot, trap, or deliberately entangle the animals, or they may call for these animals to be culled.
 Culling is especially damaging to endangered species like otters and voles who depend on watersides.
 Aquafarmers may also harm fish-eating birds, who are naturally drawn to aquaculture ponds.
 Many aquafarmers kill the birds, even though they could instead use a non-lethal repellant.

 Fish contains excessive amounts of protein, fat, and cholesterol.
 Excessive protein, for one, has been linked to obesity, kidney disease, and osteoporosis.
-What’s more, fish lack the antioxidants and fiber found only in plant-based foods and consuming them can cause food allergies
+What’s more, fish lack the antioxidants and fiber found only in plant-based ds and consuming them can cause d allergies

 Not only are there naturally occurring toxins in fish and shellfish, but the former can accumulate high levels of chemical residue.
 In other words, pollutants like mercury, lead, and pesticides can concentrate in sea creatures.
 Fish flesh may store contaminants such as PCBS, dioxins, radioactive substances, and toxic metals, which can cause health problems in humans